-This guide briefly describes the methods used for identification, detection, measurement and quantification of methane emissions, and gives details of other documents that provide technical details of the methods and technologies.
+This guide briefly describes the methods used for identification, detection, measurement and quantification (IDM&Q) of methane emissions, and gives details of other documents that provide technical data for the methods and technologies.
 Best practice for identification, detection, measurement and quantification will depend on:

-- The characteristics of a facility,
+- · the characteristics of a facility,

-- The magnitude of the emissions; and
+- the magnitude of the emissions;

-- The cost-effectiveness of the methods used.
+- the cost-effectiveness of the methods used; and

+- the purpose of the IDM&Q program.

 The methods to use may also depend on regulatory requirements, and whether a regulatory approach can be replaced with an alternative method or only supplemented with additional voluntary methods.
-Case studies illustrate the types of identification, detection, measurement and quantification programs (IDM&Q programs) that organizations have developed to meet the needs of several parts of the natural gas supply chain.
+Case studies illustrate the types of IDM&Q technologies that organizations have used to meet the IDM&Q needs of several parts of the natural gas supply chain, the methods used in interpreting measurement data.

-The process of identifying, detecting, measuring and quantifying emissions, as well as the details recorded in inventories, should be periodically updated and improved to incorporate new information and to track progress in mitigating (reducing) emissions.
+The process of identifying, detecting, measuring and quantifying emissions, as well as the information recorded in inventories, should be periodically updated and improved to incorporate new information and to track progress in mitigating (reducing) emissions.